drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 <img src="./Images/SimpleSamplingSAR.jpg" alt="SimpleSampling" width="30%">
 </p>

-There are two interelated challenges in driving a switched capacitor network; providing a charge reservoir for the in-rush current when the switch closes, and assuring that the capacitor charges quickly enough or that there is sufficient time in the sampling window, for the sampling capacitor to come within 1 LSB of the input voltage.
+There are two interrelated challenges in driving a switched capacitor network; providing a charge reservoir for the in-rush current when the switch closes, and assuring that the capacitor charges quickly enough or that there is sufficient time in the sampling window, for the sampling capacitor to come within 1 LSB of the input voltage.
 The recommended strategy is to provide a charge reservoir in the form of an external capacitor, and a buffer amplifier to charge the reservoir, as follows.

 <p align="center">